urpatton/OSD-Wizard-UDI-Replacement/README.md

 	OSD wizard will only function in Windows PE
 	OSD wizard will not run in a task sequence run from the Software Center due to limitations preventing PowerShell from interacting with the user
-	Use "-DebugWizard True" to allow functionality outside of Windows PE
+	Use "-DebugWizard True" to allow functionality outside of Windows PE Workgroup options are only available with UDI wizard XML integration

 	Logging
 	Creates an "OSD_Wizard.log" file in the "_SMSTSLogPath" directory